LaisSL08/UNIT1---CS-class/Projects/Project01.md

    * View the stored passwords (only if they re-enter the secret code).
 5. Save passwords permanently and securely.
 7. Use the terminal to interact with the user.
-8. Block the program if the wrong code is typed in **View the stored passwords**.

 # Criterion B: Design